qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 decimal places are inserted.
 If you enable this option three decimal places ist set by default.

 To create a buffer just activate |checkbox| :guilabel:`Draw text buffer` checkbox in the :guilabel:`Buffer` menu.
 The buffer color is variable.
-Also, a new function in |qg| 2.0 is the user of blend modes (see blend_modes_).
+Also, a new function in |qg| 2.0 is the use of blend modes (see blend_modes_).

-..
-FIXME: more information necessary
-Use the |checkbox| :guilabel:`Color buffer fill` checkbox to ...
+If the |checkbox| :guilabel:`Color buffer's fill` checkbox is activated, it will interact with partially transparent text and give mixed color transparency results.
+Turning off the buffer fill fixes that issue (except where the interior aspect of the buffer's stroke intersects with the text's fill) and also allows the user to make outlined text.

 In the :guilabel:`Background` menu you can define with :guilabel:`Size X` and :guilabel:`Size Y` the shape of your background.
 Use :guilabel:`Size type` to insert an additional 'Buffer' into your background.
 The buffer size one is set by default here.